praetorian-inc/praetorian-cli/docs/configure.md

-# Deep dive into `praetorian configure` and the keychain file
+# How to configure the keychain file

-This page shows the advanced functions of the `configure` command.
+This page illustrates the advanced functions of the `configure` command.
 It is used to set user credentials and update the keychain file located at `~/.praetorian/keychain.ini`.
 The `configure` command asks questions as follows: